Costs & Financial Aid

 UW SPH Master’s Fellowship Awards

-Starting in 2017, the UW School of Public Heath will offer up to six Master’s Fellowship Awards a year to incoming master’s level students.
+The UW School of Public Heath offers up to six Master’s Fellowship Awards a year to incoming master’s level students.
 Awards are $10,000 per year for two years, and are designed to help attract and retain students with diverse experiences and perspectives.
 For information on how to apply, see the fellowship website.